|Table of contents|

-10. What are some of the sounds that you hear everyday, but the people of Khedi may not be hearing?
+5. What are some of the sounds that you hear every day, that the people of Khedi may not be hearing?

 Ans.
-Some of the sounds that we hear everyday but the people of Khedi may not be hearing them are:
+Some of the sounds that we hear every day but the people of Khedi may not be hearing are:

 Horns of the vehicles.